washingtonxr/washingtonxr/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hello world 👋!</h1>
-<h3 align="center">This is Washington Ruan speaking, and I'm a ameture radio operator with the call sign BG5UTN.
+<h3 align="center">This is Washington Ruan speaking, and I'm an ameture radio operator with the call sign BG5UTN.
 I'm a lover of life and a technology obsessive.
 I am passionate about wireless communication, artificial intelligence, business management and other related fields.
 Under I hope to meet everyone who has a desire to explore and go through the hobby.
 Thanks.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=washingtonxr&label=Profile%20views&color=0e75b6&style=flat" alt="washingtonxr" /> </p>